dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/resolve-magic-word.md

 ---
 layout: default-layout
-title: How to resolve the expected magic word error that occurs when using DBR JS?
+title: How to resolve the expected magic word error that occurs when using DBR-JS?
 keywords: Dynamsoft Barcode Reader, FAQ, tech basic, Magic Word, MIME
-description: How to resolve the expected magic word error that occurs when using DBR JS?
+description: How to resolve the expected magic word error that occurs when using DBR-JS?
 needAutoGenerateSidebar: false
 ---

-# How to resolve the expected magic word error that occurs when using DBR JS?
+# How to resolve the expected magic word error that occurs when using DBR-JS?

 [<< Back to FAQ index](index.md)

-When you build an application using DBR JS, and you choose to self-host the resources on your own server by getting a copy of the resource files of the library, there is a chance that you could run into an error along the lines of:
+When you build an application using DBR-JS, and you choose to self-host the resources on your own server by getting a copy of the resource files of the library, there is a chance that you could run into an error along the lines of:

 `Failed to get license info: WebAssembly.instantiate(): expected magic word...`